c-blake/bu/doc/tim.md

 μ, 0.5%..1%, 0..1.5σ.
 Had we assumed IID and reduced them by sqrt(9) this would become 4.5σ which is highly unlikely by chance alone.[^8]

-So, large sigma (adjusted assuming IID against design to the contrary) distances suggest more careful study.
+Large sigma (adjusted assuming IID against design to the contrary) distances suggest more careful study.
 In general given the bumps/delays/side work kernels do, one *expects* wild positive tail events in durations, but it always depends on a lot like what else is running and for how long.
 You can run experiments on